dtelleslopez/react-marvel-api/README.md

 ### `npm run start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm run test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.

 ### `npm run build`

-Builds the app for production to the `dist` folder.<br />
+Builds the app for production to the `dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 Your app is ready to be deployed!

+### `npm run cypress`

+**Note: You will have to run `npm run start` in an other terminal before running this script.**

+Cypress is a testing tool focus on making end-to-end tests easier to build.